SaptakBhoumik/Ouroboros/README.md

 ninja install #Use sudo if required
 ```

+# TODO:Include how to compile with your project.
+And include the dependencies

 ## Documentation

 For comprehensive documentation of all public APIs, including detailed examples and NumPy equivalents, see [doc/DOC.MD](doc/DOC.MD).